Unsurprisingly, Sarah and I were having a disagreement.

 - 1 tbsp espresso powder

-- Whisk together the whiskey, espresso powder, and cream.
+- In a bowl, whisk together the whiskey, espresso powder, and cream.

-- Put the sugar in a pan over low heat and stir until the sugar is dissolved.
+- Put the sugar in a pan over low heat and stir gently until the sugar is dissolved.
+Let sit.
 It will turn a caramel color.

 - Add the whiskey/cream/espresso liquid mixture